What Are Funerals All About?

 The word ‘funeral’ actually stems from the Latin word Funus.
 The word had a few meanings which included the funeral rites as well as the corpse.
 Funeral rites go back thousands of years and there is evidence in the Iraqi cave known as Shanidar or the Welsh Pontnewydd Cave, plus other sites across Europe and in the East.

 Archaeologists discovered Neanderthal skeletons with layers of flower pollen.
-It is interpreted that the Neanderthals had their religious beliefs.
-The dead were probably buried deliberately, but rodents could have dug around the corpses and brought in the appearance of the flowers and pollen.
+Neanderthals had their religious beliefs.
+They probably buried their dead deliberately, but rodents could have dug around the corpses and brought in the appearance of the flowers and pollen.

 About Funerals – Rituals and colours will be Different

 People hold funerals in different ways across the world.
 For instance, some religions will forbid embalming.
 Others prohibit cremation.
-Some wrap the corpses in cotton or silk and others believe that a body must be buried within an hour from the time and place of death.
+Some wrap the corpses in cotton or silk and others believe that burial must take place within an hour from the time and place of death.

 Buddhists funerals mark the change over from one life to the next life.
-Christians used to prefer their deceased being buried, but cremations these days are becoming much more common.
+Christians used to prefer to bury their dead, but cremations these days are becoming much more common.
 There are some churches however that still forbid this practice because of their belief in the resurrection of the body.

 About Funerals – Hindu Rites

 In the Hindu culture, a deceased adult Hindu will be mourned with a cremation but a child is usually buried.
-With the Hindu people, a dead body is cremated in as little as a day after death.
-The body is washed and wrapped in white cloth if the deceased is a man.
+The Hindus cremate their dead as soon as a day after death.
+They wash and wrap the body in white cloth if the deceased is a man.

 If the person is a woman and her husband is still alive, she will be buried in red.
 The deceased usually has two toes tied together with string.
 A red mark called the ‘Tilak’ is placed on the forehead.